 2018 Update: We still stand by this advice on what to wear on the first day at a very casual law office — but you may also want to check out our newer discussion on what to wear on your first day at work.
 (You may also want to check out our Ultimate Guide to Business … Read More about What to Wear on the First Day at a Very Casual Office

-2017 Update: We still stand by this advice on how to make your first day on the job a great day— links have also been updated below.
-With interns everywhere starting soon (to say nothing of college graduates), I thought we should have an open thread about what your best advice is for the first … Read More about First Day on the Job: How to Make Your First Day a GREAT Day
+With interns everywhere starting soon (to say nothing of college graduates), I thought we should have an open thread about what your best advice is for the first day on the job (and, hey, your first week!).
+We’ve talked about how to build a wardrobe for your summer internship (as well as no-duh tips in … Read More about First Day on the Job Tips: How to Make Your First Day a GREAT One

 How do you indicate a sabbatical or other gap on your resume, whether to smell flowers, travel, write, or more?
 Reader M wrote in, wondering: So: any recommendations for indicating a sabbatical/career break on the resume?
 I am taking this time to volunteer (and travel some, but will emphasize volunteering) and I am proud of … Read More about How to Indicate a Sabbatical on Your Resume